Tustin High School: History

 Founded in 1921, Tustin High School was originally meant to serve five elementary districts: Tustin, Laguna Beach, El Toro, Trabuco Canyon, and San Joaquin.
 Their mascot, the "Tiller", was inspired by the agribusinesses that originally surrounded the school.

 In 1972, the Tustin Union High School District merged with Tustin Elementary School District to create the Tustin Unified School District.

 In 2015, Tustin was recognized as a California Gold Ribbon School for its academics, school environment, and learning center.

 Curriculum

 Tustin High School's academic programs include many AP courses, honors courses, and STEM courses, alongside high school college-prep courses.

 STEM

 The Tustin High School Technology & Engineering Academy ("T-Tech"), is a four-year program focused on STEM fields, as guided by PLTW (Project Lead the Way).
 Tustin started the academy in 2010.
 The class of 2015 was its first "complete" class.

 Athletics

-The Tillers currently compete in the Empire League of the CIF Southern Section (CIF-SS), a part of the California Interscholastic Federation (CIF).
-The athletics programs have accumulated 131 league titles and 11 CIF-SS Championships as of 2015.
-League teams include:
+The Tillers currently compete in the Golden West League of the CIF Southern Section (CIF-SS), a part of the California Interscholastic Federation (CIF).